-If you look closely at the photo, you will see that the cut-outs in the updated part (#5) are rounded instead of square like the original design (#4).
+If you look closely at the photos, you will see that the cut-outs in the updated part (photo #5) are rounded instead of squared like the original design (#4).
 The sharp corner of the original design causes what is referred to in engineering design lingo as a "stress riser."
 Over time a crack begins at this sharp corner and begins to propagate around towards the next sharp corner, eventually causing that section to break off entirely.
-The VW re-designed part does not break (far right).
+The VW-redesigned part does not break (#5).

-It is unknown when the updated part was introduced into vehicle production, but it is thought to be sometime in late 1989 (first used in 1990 year-models).
-Over the years we have documented the date code on the side of each transaxle we have disassembled in an effort to try and determine when the change took place.
-So far, the earliest transaxle we have disassembled with the updated part already fitted is trans #ACW 09030 (read: ninth day of March, 1990).
+We don't know the exact date this redesigned part was introduced into vehicle production, but it is thought to be sometime in late 1989 (first used in 1990 year-models).
+Over the years, we have documented the date code on the side of each transaxle we have disassembled in an effort to determine when the change took place.
+So far, the earliest transaxle we have disassembled with the redesigned part already fitted is trans #ACW 09030 (read: ninth day of March, 1990).
 So, if your Vanagon was manufactured in 1988 or earlier, you’re in trouble.
 Get it replaced before it breaks.
-If it was manufactured in 1989, you might be OK (you gotta ask yourself, "Do you feel lucky?"
-Well, do ya, punk?).
-If it was manufactured in March of 1990 or later, you are definitely OK.
+If it was manufactured in 1989, you might be okay (you gotta ask yourself, "Do you feel lucky?
+Well, do ya, punk?").
+If it was manufactured in March of 1990 or later, you are definitely in the clear.